 Mental health problems affect around 1 in 10 children and young people.
 These issues include depression, anxiety and conduct disorder and can often be a direct response to occurrences in their lives.
 Emotional wellbeing is just as important as a child's mental health, therefore it is important for those working with children and young people to have a good understanding of the concepts, risk factors and impact of mental health.

 Achieve a nationally recognised Level 2 qualification Evidence your competency to employers Further your personal and professional development Learn at a time that suits you without the need to attend college Gain an understanding of risk factors which may affect the mental wellbeing of children and young people

-By completing the qualification, learners will develop knowledge of: Understand Factors Which May Affect Children and Young Peoples Mental Health Understand Children and Young Peoples Mental Health Concerns Understand the Impact of Children and Young Peoples Mental Health Concerns Understand how to Support Children and Young People with Mental Health Concerns
+Understand Children and Young People's Mental Health in Context Understand Factors which may Affect Children and Young People's Mental Health Understand Children and Young People's Mental Health Concerns Understand the Impact of Children and Young People's Mental Health Concerns Understand how to Support Children and Young People with Mental Health Concerns